ubccr/ccrdocs/pages/software/modules.md

 ### Anaconda Python

-CCR does not support Anaconda environments.
-Please do not use it on the cluster.
+CCR does not support running Anaconda natively in the HPC environment.
+Please do not install it in your home or project directory.
 We are aware of the fact that Anaconda is widely used in several domains and is useful for easy installations on a single-user laptop.
-However, Anaconda is not well suited for multi-user HPC clusters for the following
+However, Anaconda is not well suited for multi-user HPC clusters for the following reasons:
-reasons:

 - Makes wrong assumptions about the OS configuration and location of various system libraries
 - Not meant to keep several versions of the same package on the system